Matlakala392/CMPG-323-Overview-35651865/README.md

 # CMPG-323-Overview-35651865
 This repository contains the materials and documentation for my Project 1 in CMPG323.

+(This Readme file is a copy of the original under project 1 class room, copied here for my personal convenience)

 ## Repositories created and their corresponding projects are as follows: